 “For example, in 2014, the SMA did not enter into force until June despite the earlier agreement expiring in December 2013,” the official said, declining to provide more details about an ongoing bilateral negotiation.

-While brinkmanship is common in the funding talks, Trump has upped the ante by demanding an unprecedented increase that officials say the South Korean government couldn’t accept even if it wanted to due to political and domestic constraints.
+Raising the stakes While brinkmanship is common in the funding talks, Trump has upped the ante by demanding an unprecedented increase that officials say the South Korean government couldn’t accept even if it wanted to due to political and domestic constraints.

 The U.S. administration also is asking to renegotiate the agreement every year instead of every five years as is current practice, according to South Korean media.